valeriupredoi/bgcval2/README.md

 Keeping the code up to date
 ---------------------------

-To keep the code up to main, fetch the changes from github:
+To keep the code up to date with the main branch, fetch the changes from github:
 ```
 git fetch
 ```